swl017/EE478/ros_code/drone_offboard/README.md

 ```

 > `offboard_node_py.py` is written in Python, and has more functionalities.
 Recommanded to start with this if you are not familiar with ROS or C++. \
 `drone_offboard_node` is the example offboard code from the [PX4 official documentation](https://docs.px4.io/master/en/ros/mavros_offboard.html) wirtten in C++.
-It is written in the bare minimum, so students may upgrade the code by adding functions to fit their needs or turn the code into a class for efficient coding.
+It is written in the bare minimum, so interested students may upgrade the code by adding functions to fit their needs or turn the code into a class for efficient coding.

 The drone should arm and takeoff.